The Wind Rises

-The Wind Rises was the highest-grossing Japanese film in Japan in 2013.
-It received critical acclaim, with praise for its animation, music, and emotional weight, though some opinions were mixed regarding the film's subject matter.
-It was nominated for several awards, including the Academy Award for Best Animated Feature, the Golden Globe Award for Best Foreign Language Film, and the Japan Academy Prize for Animation of the Year, winning the latter.
+Released on 20 July 2013 in Japan, The Wind Rises was the highest-grossing Japanese film of 2013.
+Though it caused some political controversy and criticism in Asia, it was met with critical acclaim.
+The film was nominated for several awards, including the Academy Award for Best Animated Feature, the Golden Globe Award for Best Foreign Language Film, and the Japan Academy Prize for Animation of the Year, winning the latter.